 During Neutron’s welcome presentation, Ooblar broke into the lab to steal the Mark IV Rocket and flew through Nickelodeon Studios.
 Jimmy and Carl then asked riders to join them on a mission to get his invention back from Ooblar.

-When riders entered the motion theater, they boarded into the Mark I, which was piloted by Jimmy via remote control.
+Upon entering the motion theater, riders loaded into the Mark I. Jimmy piloted the ride vehicles via remote control.
 The epic adventure began with a nervous Carl counting down from ten.
 Before he made it to one”, Jimmy started the rockets and boosted out of the lab.

 The chase for Ooblar began in the home of the Rugrats, narrowly missing a run-in with Angelica.
 Riders flew into the next scene and found themselves in Fairy World, where Cosmo gave his wand to Carl.
-Carl accidentally used the wand to send the rockets to Ooblar’s home planet, where they were captured and the Mark IV was destroyed.
+While using the wand, Carl accidentally sent the rockets to Ooblar’s home planet.
 After escaping, the rockets took a dive down to Bikini Bottom.
 Spongebob unintentionally caught Jimmy in his jellyfish net, blinding him and causing a major crash in the middle of town.
 Jimmy and Carl ended the ride by leading everyone back to his lab after a final confrontation with King Goobot.

 The post-ride experience at Jimmy Neutron’s Nicktoon Blast was almost as entertaining as the ride itself.
-Guests were let out of the theater into a store/play area called Nickstuff.
-It was filled with interactive games, exhibits showcasing the history of Nickelodeon Studios, character meet and greets, and more.
+A store/play area called Nickstuff was at the ride’s exit.
+It had interactive games, exhibits showcasing the history of Nickelodeon Studios, character meet and greets, and more.
 After an eight-year run, the ride was shut down to make way for yet another new attraction.

 Despicable Me Minion Mayhem

 On July 2, 2012, Despicable Me Minion Mayhem officially opened at Universal Studios Florida.
-The simulator ride is inspired by the Despicable Me film franchise.
-It is also located at Universal Studios Hollywood, Universal Studios Japan, Universal Studios Singapore, and Universal Studios Beijing.
+The simulator ride is also located at Universal Studios Hollywood, Universal Studios Japan, Universal Studios Singapore, and Universal Studios Beijing.

 While guests wait in line to enter Soundstage 42, they learn all about the Minion recruitment process.
 Televisions in the queue also highlight the profiles of various characters, scenes from the movies, and Minion Mini Movies.
 There’s also an in-queue Minion quiz to see just how ready riders are to become a Minion.